 Bayern Munich 7-0 Basel – 13 March 2012

-Mario Gomez scored four goals in Bayern Munich’s 7-0 last-16 win over Swiss club Basel in March 2012.
-The German striker scored his side’s third, fourth, fifth and sixth goals in the win at the Allianz Arena on the night.
+Mario Gomez scored four times in Bayern Munich’s 7-0 last-16 win over Swiss club Basel in March 2012.
+You could argue that none of them were crucial as the German striker scored his side’s third, fourth, fifth and sixth goals in the win at the Allianz Arena on the night.

 Overall, Gomez scored 12 UCL goals for Bayern Munich in 2011-12 and was only beaten to the top scorer award by Lionel Messi (14).

-At the time, this was the biggest win in the knockout stages of the Champions League, but it’s since been joined by another 7-0 by Bayern against Shakhtar Donetsk in the 2014-15 last-16 and Man City’s 7-0 victory over Schalke at the same stage of the 2018-19 edition.
+At the time, this was the biggest win in the knockout stages of the Champions League, but it’s since been joined by another 7-0 by Bayern against Shakhtar Donetsk in the 2014-15 last-16 and Man City’s 7-0 victories over Schalke and RB Leipzig at the same stage of the 2018-19 and 2022-23 editions respectively.

 Four Goals: Robert Lewandowski